My primary research interests include:

 focused on analysis though and does come with a significant overhead.

-where I try to build on the results of the Write Integrity Testing paper.
+upon the results of the Write Integrity Testing paper.

 "ANANAS - A Framework For Analyzing Android Applications"